Need to know how to survive the holidays with your relationships, sanity and dignity intact?

 Asking yourself, “is what I’m doing (the way I’m choosing to think or the way I’m choosing to act) helping or harming me in my quest to get through this?”, provides a sense of perspective and builds self-awareness.
 Use it to work out what’s working and what’s just adding fuel to the not so festive fire.

+This fabulous question pulls us out of the mire, time and time again.
 We can stray very far from the centre of our lives, doing ‘the right thing’, and pleasing other people.
 This question, from cognitive behavioural science, puts you firmly back in the driver’s seat, reminding you that it’s actually your job to look after you.
 Even when faced with a horde of rampaging relatives.

 RULE SEVEN: Practice the ‘Noticer Pause’ before you respond.